 - inability to concentrate

 Symptoms must last at least one month for a diagnosis of post-traumatic stress disorder.
 In the acute version of the syndrome, symptoms begin within six months of the trauma.
 The chronic syndrome may be delayed in its onset until more than six months after the event or may persist for more than six months afterward.
-As many as 15% of people involved in a major natural disaster suffer enough distress to need treatment.
-PTSD complications include:
+As many as 15 percent of people involved in a major natural disaster suffer enough distress to need treatment.

-Overall, 7.7 million adults (3.5% of adult Americans) develop PTSD each year.
+Overall, 7.7 million adults (3.5 percent of adult Americans) develop PTSD each year.
 It can develop at any age and tends to affect women more than men.